ibm-ecosystem-engineering/watsonx-sustainability-advisor-app/README.md

 1. Goto the root folder of this app.

-2. Run the below commnad to start the app.
+2. Run the below commnad to start the app in virtual environment called `venv` .

 ```
+python -m venv myvenv
 source myvenv/bin/activate
 python app/main.py
 ```